 - 1. Globally, the ocean has been warming consistently over the past 50 years, with 2007 as the warmest year on record, and June, July, and August 2009 the warmest months recorded (Allison et al. 2009).
-The increase in oceanic heat content from 1963 to 2003 in the upper ocean (top 700 m/2300 ft) has been found to be 50 percent higher than previously estimated (IPCC 2007; Domingues et al. 2008; Allison et al. 2009). - 2.
-For nearby waters of the New England coast (Woods Hole, Massachusetts and Narragansett Bay), Oviatt (2004) found that since the 1970s annual average temperatures have increased by about 1.2°C (2.2°F).
+The increase in oceanic heat content from 1963 to 2003 in the upper ocean (top 700 m/2300 ft) has been found to be 50% higher than previously estimated (IPCC 2007; Domingues et al. 2008; Allison et al. 2009). - 2.
+For nearby waters of the New England coast (Woods Hole, Massachusetts and Narragansett Bay), Oviatt (2004) found that since the 1970's annual average temperatures have increased by about 1.2°C (2.2°F).
 Nixon et al. (2004) estimated that coastal temperatures in Woods Hole have increased at an average rate of 0.04°C (0.07°F) per year from 1960 to 2002, amounting to a total increase of 1.7°C (3°F) during that time.
-Nixon et al. (2009) found significant variability in annual sea surface temperature in Narragansett Bay, but estimated that sea surface temperatures have risen 2.2°C (4°F) since the 1960s (Figure 3.2).
+Nixon et al. (2009) found significant variability in annual sea surface temperature in Narragansett Bay, but estimated that sea surface temperatures have risen 2.2°C (4°F) since the 1960s (Figure 2).

-Figure 3.2.
-Mean surface water temperatures during December, January, and February in the middle of the West Passage of Narragansett Bay, R.I., near Fox Island (Source: Nixon et al. 2009).
+Figure 2.
+Mean Surface Water Temperatures during Dec, Jan, Feb in the Middle of the West Passage of Narragansett Bay, RI, near Fox Island.
+(Source: Nixon et al. 2009)

 3. The marine environment, including the Ocean SAMP marine environment, is very sensitive to changes in sea surface temperature.
-Increasing sea surface temperature affects the distribution and reproductive success of plankton, fish, and marine invertebrates, marine mammals, sea turtles, and seabirds.
-It is also partially responsible for harmful algal blooms (HABs), marine diseases, and the spread of invasive species.
-The relationship of sea surface temperature with marine ecology is discussed in Section 330 of this chapter.
+Increasing sea surface temperature affects the distribution and reproductive success of plankton, fish and marine invertebrates, marine mammals, sea turtles, and seabirds.
+It is also partially responsible for Harmful Algal Blooms (HABs), marine diseases, and invasive species.
+The relationship of sea surface temperature with marine ecology is discussed in section 330 of this Chapter.

-310.3.
-Sea Level is Rising at an Accelerated Rate
+310.3 Sea Level is Rising at an Accelerated Rate